rjmeats/BritishRainfall/docs/DailyRainfallSheets/DocumentIntelligence/Assessments/readme.md

-## Assessment of readings extracted using Document Intelligence
+## Assessment of readings extracted using Azure AI Document Intelligence

 * [DR_Anglesey_1871-1880C_p008](DR_Anglesey_1871-1880C_p008.image_map.html)

-Clickable images for a few sample daily rainfall sheets comparing manually transcribed daily readings with the readings text extracted by Document Intelligence from the images.
+Clickable images for a few sample daily rainfall sheets comparing manually transcribed daily readings with the readings text extracted by Azure AI Document Intelligence from the images.

 Where an exact comparison fails, a comparison using predefined adjustments to the extracted text was tried, including:
 * adding/relocating the decimal point to a readings